DSXiangLi/DecryptPrompt/README.md

 - Self-DC: When to retrieve and When to generate Self Divide-and-Conquer for Compositional Unknown Questions
 - Speculative RAG: Enhancing Retrieval Augmented Generation through Drafting
 - Memory3 : Language Modeling with Explicit Memory
+- REAPER: Reasoning based Retrieval Planning for Complex RAG Systems
+- Mindful-RAG: A Study of Points of Failure in Retrieval Augmented Generation

 ### 大模型图表理解和生成
 - survey